Mercury Cougar: Cougar XR-7

 Returning from the previous generation, the Cougar XR-7 continued as a personal luxury coupe.
 Now serving as the flagship model of the Cougar line, the XR-7 was now the direct Mercury equivalent of the Ford Thunderbird; for 1977, the latter had shifted from the Mark IV to the Torino chassis (replacing the Elite).

-Though sharing its front fascia with the standard Cougar, the XR-7 was distinguished with its own roofline (with its own hardtop-style windows), louvers on the opera windows, and its own rear fascia.
+Though sharing its front fascia with the standard Cougar, the XR-7 was distinguished by its roofline (with hardtop-style windows), louvers on the opera windows, and unique rear fascia.
 Evoking the flagship Continental Mark V, the rear fascia was given a (vestigial) continental tire trunk lid (with a trapezoidal design) and horizontal taillights similar to the Continental Mark IV.

 The XR-7 included power disc brakes and steering, 15-inch wheels, a rear stabilizer bar, walnut wood-tone instrument panel, a Flight Bench seat, "XR-7" trunk key-hole door, "COUGAR" decklid script, large hood ornament (with cat emblem), and sport-styled roofline with back-half vinyl and rear opera side windows and louvers.
 Some XR-7s had the Rally Sport Tachometer and Gauge package (only 25% of all Cougars came with this option).

 For 1978, two new decor packages became available, the XR-7 Decor Option and the Midnight/Chamois Decor Option.
 In line with the Designer Series from the Mark V, the latter option offered a color-coordinated exterior and interior, with a half-vinyl roof, padded "Continental" type rear deck, and Midnight Blue and Chamois interior with Tiffany carpeting.

 Production

 Fifth generation (1980–1982)

 For the 1980 model year, Mercury downsized the Cougar XR-7.
 Alongside its Thunderbird counterpart, the XR-7 entered the mid-size segment for the first time, shedding 15 inches in length, 4 inches in width, and approximately 900 pounds of curb weight (depending on the powertrain).

-In a strategy similar to that taken for 1977, the standard Cougar returned for 1981 in place of the Monarch in the Mercury product line (sharing its body with the redesigned Ford Granada).
+For 1981, Mercury added a standard-trim Cougar, replacing the Monarch as its mid-size offering; the line shared its two-door and four-door sedan body with the second-generation Ford Granada.
+In a first, a V8 engine was no longer standard equipment (on this version).
+For 1982, the Cougar inherited the 5-door station wagon body from the Zephyr, as Mercury sought to move that design upmarket.

-The first Cougar not to offer a V8 as standard equipment, the standard Cougar was produced as a two-door and four-door sedan, adopting the five-door station wagon from the Zephyr from 1982; the model line was repackaged as the Marquis for 1983 as Ford revised its full-size and mid-size product branding.
+Coinciding with a negative market reception, the fifth-generation Cougar was replaced for 1983 by a substantial redesign of the XR-7; the standard Cougar was updated, becoming the Mercury Marquis as Ford revised its full-size and mid-size product branding (ultimately replaced by the Sable for 1986).

 Chassis

 Both the Cougar XR-7 and mid-size Cougar were produced using the Ford Fox platform.
-The Cougar XR-7 was produced upon an extended-wheelbase Fox chassis (to 108.5 inches), shared with the 1980–1982 Ford Thunderbird, 1982–1987 Lincoln Continental, 1984–1985 Continental Mark VII and 1986–1992 Lincoln Mark VII.
-The mid-size Cougar shared its 105.5-inch wheelbase with the Ford Fairmont and Mercury Zephyr, the launch vehicles of the Fox platform.
+The Cougar XR-7 was produced upon an extended-wheelbase Fox chassis (108.5 inches), shared with the 1980–1982 Ford Thunderbird, 1982–1987 Lincoln Continental, 1984–1992 Continental/Lincoln Mark VII.
+The mid-size Cougar shared its 105.5-inch wheelbase with the 1981–1982 Ford Granada and the Ford Fairmont and Mercury Zephyr (the introductory vehicles of the Fox platform).